 When you turn your printer on, you will often come to this tab.
-The above picture shows the tab after connecting with the printer.
 At the top you see the most important printer status, so you always know what is happening.

 The next block controls the positioning of the extruder.
 With the arrow keys you move the extruder in any direction.
-When you hover over the arrow, you will see a distance appear, telling you how large the move will be.
-Near the positive axis you see the current extruder position.
+When you hover over the arrow, you will see a distance appear in mm, telling you how large the move will be.
+At the top you see the current extruder position.
 After the connection, they are red.
 Red means the host has no idea where the extruder really is.
 Press the home button to move the extruder to its defined position.
 After that the color turns black, telling you the position is known.
 From now on, the moves are only possible inside the printer cube defined in the printer settings.
-So if you are at x=180 and the cube is 200mm wide, pressing 100m right will only move to 200mm.
+So if you are at x=180 and the cube is 200 mm wide, pressing 50 mm right will only move to 200 mm.

 CAUTION: This protection works only for the arrow keys!
 Sending a G1 X300 would really send this to the printer.
 After that the host will show the coordinate in red again, assuming the move didn’t succeed.